oracle/rwloadsim/docs/OLTP.md

 your specific purposes, you need to be prepared to spend some time understanding the details.

-There is a [OLTPQUICKSTART.md](OLTPQUICKSTART.md) file that has very brief instructions.
+There is a [OLTPQUICKSTART.md](OLTPQUICKSTART.md) file that has very brief instructions for the experienced user of the workload, and you can access a man page using ```rwlman oltpsetup```.

 ### Prerequisites